-There are more than 2 million registered trucks, tractor-trailers, and semis in the state of Maryland, alone.
-Many of these large trucks – and others registered in other states around the country – inevitably travel in, through, or to Baltimore.
+There are more than 2 million registered trucks, tractor-trailers, and semi-trucks in the state of Maryland, alone.
+Many of these semi-trucks – and others registered in other states around the country – inevitably travel in, through, or to Baltimore.

 Typically, trucking routes take drivers down I-95, around the Beltway (I-695), and across I-895 and I-83.
 Given how often trucks travel these routes, trucking accidents are common on these stretches of highway.

-What Should I Do After a Truck Accident in Baltimore?
+What Should I Do After a Semi-Truck Accident in Baltimore, Maryland?

 Accidents involving large trucks tend to cause serious, catastrophic injuries.
 As a result, the costs of these accidents tend to be much higher than other types of collisions.
 So, it can be essential to not only file a claim, but take substantial steps to make your demand for compensation as strong as possible.

-Here’s what you should do after a truck accident in Baltimore to make that happen.
+Here’s what you should do after an 18-wheeler truck accident in Baltimore to make that happen.